scepstein/scepstein.github.io/projects/stopandshopinflation.md

 <img class="img-fluid" src="../img/stopandshopinflation/Tableau.png" width="80%">

-Lastly, I prepared a script in R to caluculate year-to-year inflation rates across all product items.
+Lastly, I prepared a script in R to calculate year-to-year inflation rates across all product items.
 The script would identify any product that was purchased at least once per year in a span of subsequent years (e.g., 2018-2019, 2019-2020, etc.) and calculate the average price change over that time.
 The script is shown below.

 ```r
 library(lubridate)